-FBI ADVISE; “IF” – Local Police Departments “hesitate” to take fraud victim’s report because victims gave their money freely to the scammer when the victim report the fraud as a “Romance Scam.”
+FBI ADVISE; “IF” – Local Police Departments “hesitate” to file a fraud victim’s report because victims gave their money freely to the scammer when the victim report the fraud as a “Romance Scam.”

-The FBI suggest victims to go back to the police department and insist to file a report that scammer harasses you, bullies you, intimidates you (or threatens to blackmail, extort you, with intimate photos or video recordings, threatens to send a death squad to harm you or family.)
+The FBI suggest victims to go back to the police department and insist to file a report and include if scammer harasses you, bullies you, intimidates you (or threatens to blackmail, extort you, with intimate photos or video recordings, threatens to send a death squad to harm you or family.)